-- 12.1 The school has 2 defibrillators: one in the First Aid room (ground floor) and one in the Sports Hall office (Sports Hall rear playground). - 12.1 The defibrillator is always accessible and staff are aware of the location and those staff who have been trained to use it.
+- 12.1 The school has 2 defibrillators: one in the First Aid room (ground floor) and one in the Sports Hall office (Sports Hall rear playground). - 12.2 The defibrillator is always accessible and staff are aware of the location and those staff who have been trained to use it.
 They are designed to be used by someone without specific training and by following the accompanying step by step instructions on it at the time of use.
-The manufacturer's instructions are available to staff and use promoted should the need arise. - 12.2 The First Aid Coordinator is responsible for checking the AED termly and replacing any out of date items.
+The manufacturer's instructions are available to staff and use promoted should the need arise.

+12.3 The First Aid Coordinator is responsible for checking the AED termly, recording these checks and replacing any out of date items.